-Zachariah made property improvements to his mill to minimise the chance of fire loss and increase the mill’s resilience.
+Allen, who was also a scientist, lawyer, writer, inventor and civic leader, made property improvements to his mill to minimise the chance of fire loss and increase the mill’s resilience.
 After taking these steps, he asked his insurance company for a reduced premium.
 He was turned down.

 What happened next changed everything.

-Not one to settle for business as usual, Zachariah recruited other mill owners who shared his loss prevention philosophy.
+Not one to settle for business as usual, Allen recruited other mill owners who shared his loss prevention philosophy.
 Together, they combined their strength to create a mutual property insurance company that would insure only “good risk” factories—creating the category of “highly protected risk (HPR) properties.”
 This business idea also provided incentives, because whatever premiums remained at the end of a policy term would be returned to policyholders.